-At the Meeting, six directors will be elected to hold office for a term expiring at the next Annual Meeting of Stockholders.
-James R. Kackley, a current member of the Board, has determined not to stand for re-election.
-Accordingly, effective at the Meeting, the size of the Board will be reconstituted from seven directors to six directors.
+At the Meeting, seven directors will be elected to hold office for a term expiring at the next Annual Meeting of Stockholders or until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
 The nominees for election (the "Nominee Directors") are:

-Jeffrey S. Davis; Ralph C. Derrickson; David S. Lundeen; Brian L. Matthews; Nancy C. Pechloff; and Gary M. Wimberly.
+Romil Bahl Jeffrey S. Davis; Ralph C. Derrickson; David S. Lundeen; Brian L. Matthews; Nancy C. Pechloff; and Gary M. Wimberly.